lisawilliams/lisa/_posts/2018-03-14-scrape-to-map-tableau-tutorial.markdown

 [Tableau Your Data](https://www.amazon.com/gp/product/1119001196/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1119001196&linkCode=as2&tag=lisawilliam0a-20&linkId=bb0a42f78af85e3ebebedb74c27e8226) is not cheap, but it's the best book by far that I have read on the subject.
 I refer to it frequently.
 I recommend getting the paperback over the electronic version.

 [Tableau training videos](https://www.tableau.com/learn/training) Tableau itself is a great learning resource and maintains a huge library of videos and tips.
 Highly recommended.

+### Did you encounter problems with this tutorial, or have questions?

+Please [file an issue](https://github.com/lisawilliams/lisa/issues) on this repository!